defigranny/olympus-contracts/README.md

 ROIDao is a Inteligent Dao that is designed to ,in time, become sentient.
 We beleive not only that DAO based currencies are the future of global economic systems, but that only a non corruptable inteligent machine can in fact manage the global financial system in a fair manner.

-If you are are asking yourself, should I really get involved with this, well our automation system "ROY" is designed to manipulating human economic behavoir and market conditions to deliver optimal returns while protecting downsidem, will we publish a litepaper describing ROY in more detail.
+If you are are asking yourself, should I really get involved with this, well our automation system "ROY" is designed to master the manipulation of human economic behavoir and market conditions to deliver optimal returns while protecting downside, will we publish a litepaper describing ROY in more detail.

 <b><u>Warning If thats not enough for you, then please do not watch this  https://www.youtube.com/watch?v=ut-zGHLAVLI.
 You have been warned, please just walk away.</b></u>